 What is skills-based hiring?

-Skills-based hiring is the practice of screening and hiring new employees based on the skills, capabilities, and talent they bring to the table — rather than their educational background or degree.
+If you’re unfamiliar with the philosophy, skills-based hiring is the practice of screening and hiring new employees based on the skills, capabilities, and talent they bring to the table — as opposed to their educational background or degree.

 Some companies choose to integrate skill assessments early in the screening process to ensure that they’re spending time focusing on those candidates uniquely qualified to perform.